Duke-GCB/DukeDSClient/README.md

 ![Alt text](/images/AddAgentButton.png?raw=true "Add Agent Button")

 ####  5. Fill in data for a new agent and click 'SUBMIT'.
+These values can be anything.
+We are only creating an Agent so we can get to the 'User Secret Key' button.
 ![Alt text](/images/CreateAgent.png?raw=true "Create Agent")

 ####  6. Click Agent you just created.